Installation of SDK on Windows from sources

 Connect to https://propheseeai.jfrog.io

-Choose “SAML SSO” login type
+Select “SAML SSO” login option

 Enter your Entra ID credentials.
 Your login should follow this format: jdoe@customers.prophesee.ai